Writing Dialogue: Eight Straightforward Tips (Plus Examples)

 It’s the speaker’s name (or a pronoun referring to them) plus a speaking verb.
 This “tags” the dialogue as belonging to a particular character.

 Readers don’t notice the repetition of “he said” or “she said”.
-We’re so used to reading these that our eyes just skim on over them.
+We’re so used to reading these that our eyes just skim over them.

 But if you throw in a few unusual dialogue tags, those will stand out.
 Tags like “snarled” or “expostulated” probably don’t belong in your story, unless you’re writing a humorous piece.

-The tags I tend to stick to are:
+The safest tags to stick to:

 • Said

-#4: … Or Take Dialogue Tags Out Altogether
+Tip #6: … Or Take Dialogue Tags Out Altogether

 You definitely need some dialogue tags in your short story or novel, but you don’t need to tag every single line of speech.
 Here’s another way to assign dialogue to a character: